SolteinCorp/solt-app-tiendanube/solt_tiendanube/README.md

 1. Navigate to **Tiendanube Connector ▸ Settings** and enter the API keys / App ID.
 2. Configure webhook endpoints and activate the required events.
 3. Map warehouses through **Tiendanube Connector ▸ Warehouse Mapping**.
+4. Enable multi-warehouse orders in **Sales ▸ Settings** if needed.
-4. Enable cron jobs that fit your synchronization cadence.
+5. Enable cron jobs that fit your synchronization cadence.
-5. Run an initial product sync followed by stock and order pulls.
+6. Run an initial product sync followed by stock and order pulls.

 ## Next Steps Before Publishing